hyphacoop/handbook/How-we-work/initiatives.md

 **Responsibilities:** Responsible for the organization's corporate governance, including records and bylaws.
 **Tasks:** Designing the co-operative's organizational structure to best fulfill the expectations of its key stakeholders, including but not limited to the membership and the board of directors.
 Ensuring that the co-operative maintains accurate and sufficient corporate records, maintains and interprets the bylaws.

-👪 Squad Members: Ben (lead), Dante, Lexa, Udit
+👪 Squad Members: Lexa (lead), Ben, Dante, Udit

 ✅ Tasks: GitHub board > [`governance` label][l-gov]